 13. How Long Does it Take to Sell a Home By Owner?

 It depends on the season.
-Usually, home selling and buying begin in March and continue well into September.
+Usually, home selling and buying begin in March and continue till September.

-Listings on the MLS sell faster by 17% than those that are not on the MLS.
-When selling For Sale By Owner, we do not recommend ignoring the power of the MLS.
+Properties listed on the MLS sell faster than those that are not listed on the MLS.
+When selling For Sale By Owner, you should not ignore the power of the MLS.

 Introducing the Houzeo Mobile App!